oracle-livelabs/converged/obaas/build-account-microservice/build-account-microservice.md

 1. Create the project

-   In Visual Studio Code, press Ctrl+Shift+P (or equivalent) to access the command window.
+   In Visual Studio Code, press Ctrl+Shift+P (Cmd+Shift+P on a Mac) to access the command window.
 Start typing "Spring Init" and you will see a number of options to create a Spring project, as shown in the image below.
 Select the option to **Create a Maven Project**.

   ![Start Spring Initializr](images/obaas-spring-init-1.png " ")